 But cramming multiple people into small spaces is only part of the problem.
 Many of the properties available are also in atrocious condition.
 Highlighting the dingy, damp and disgusting places tenants are often forced to accept due to the lack of better options, another Twitter user posted “the things I don’t miss about renting in Dublin”

 Over on Reddit, some users are highlighting how the tenuous rental situation is spreading from Dublin into other parts of the country, with one user pointing out how “renting in Cork is becoming just as ridiculous as renting in Dublin these days”.
+It’s better to use a rental company review website before signing a costly lease.

 Some content is more tongue-in-cheek and, to be sure, many people often turn to comedy to alleviate stress but, if anything, these posts further drive home the ridiculousness of renting in Ireland.